top of page

 This paper aims to provide the status quo of (i) current rice production and its challenges, (ii) selected achievements in rice agronomy research mainly by the Africa Rice Center and its partners, and (iii) perspectives for future research on rice agronomy in SSA.
 The major problems confronting rice production include low yield in rainfed environments, accounting for 70% of the total rice harvested area.
 For alleviating these constraints, a wide range of technologies have been developed and introduced over the last three decades. further research efforts are needed to develop locally adapted agronomic solutions for sustainable intensification.

-Read Morehttps://doi.org/10.1080/1343943X.2023.2241712 (open access)
+Read Morehttps://doi.org/10.1080/1343943X.2023.2241712 (Open access)

 Identification of Gendered Trait Preferences among Rice Producers Using the G+ Breeding Tools: Implications for Rice Improvement in Ghana